 Not only did he like dancing, he excelled in it — winning the 2007 Australian Dancer of the Year title and representing his country at the World Dance Championships in Las Vegas.
 He has been compared to talented Australian, Hugh Jackman.
+He also performed at the Urban Music Awards, Industry Awards and at the Sydney Opera House.
 Oh and, by the way, don’t get on his bad side because he is also a black belt in the martial art of Taekwondo.

 In an interview with news.com.au, Dayton said he couldn’t believe he had been selected for the dream part in the Broadway production, “I had my last show in Melbourne and I thought that was it for Billy and then all of a sudden we got this big call saying, ‘We want you to go New York’, and it all just went from there,” Tavares said.